karink520/git-and-github-intro/git_workshop.md

 `git fetch origin`

-`git merge origin/master`
+`git merge origin/main`

-`git push origin master`
+`git push origin main`

 ### Alternatives:

 The `pull` command combines fetching and merging into one command.
 It is somewhat safer to fetch and merge separately, so that you can examine the changes that the fetch has retrieved before merging them.
 Thus, fetching and merging separately is recommended.

 In incorporating changes that have been fetched, and alternative to merging is rebasing.
 Some people prefer to rebase because it preserves a linear history (look up git merge vs. rebase to learm more about this topic).
-If you prefer to rebase instead of merge, replace all the `git merge` statements in this document with `git rebase` (e.g. `git rebase origin/master` instead of `git merge origin/master`)
+If you prefer to rebase instead of merge, replace all the `git merge` statements in this document with `git rebase` (e.g. `git rebase origin/main` instead of `git merge origin/main`)

  <div style="page-break-after: always;"></div>
 <br>

 ## IV.
 Dealing with merge conflicts.

 Now let's suppose you are working with a collaborator, and you are both editing your local versions of the repository and pushing those changes to the remote repository.
-If you are working on different parts of the code, then merging in your collaborator's changes will be very smooth; when you do `git fetch` and `git merge origin/master`, your local files will be updated so that they include your collaborator's changes.
+If you are working on different parts of the code, then merging in your collaborator's changes will be very smooth; when you do `git fetch` and `git merge origin/main`, your local files will be updated so that they include your collaborator's changes.
 However, if you both have made changes to the same line of code, you will get what is called a **merge conflict** when you do the `git merge` step.
 You will need to resolve the conflict before you continue.
 If you've tried a merge command and got a message that there was a merge conflict, you can do the following.

 1. Type `git status`, if you like, to see a little more information.
 (Remember, `git status` is informative and doesn't change the state of anything).